 collection or use of the young writer's information.

 We collect email addresses only for the purposes of contacting

-young writers to give results of contests, occasional information
+young writers to give results of contests and competitions, occasional information

-about new contributory projects in our online newsletters, and help
+about new contributory projects in our online newsletters, and/or help

 We retain online contact information in our records only to protect

 children's safety and to protect the security or liability of our

 site or to respond to law enforcement, if necessary.

 We do not allow other organisations or companies to use material